The Twin Towers of Josephine

 Once upon on a time there was a pioneer settlement named Genin at this spot in Benson County, about halfway between Maddock and Oberon, North Dakota.
 That settlment was later renamed Josephine, but it never really became a town.
 The highest population ever recorded was approximately 30, and some of those were folks who lived in the surrounding countryside.
 The truth is, Josephine was really just a glorified railroad siding along the Northern Pacific Railroad.
 The remains of the town are gone, and only two crumbling grain elevators remain.

 We visited Josephine once before at the suggestion of one of our site visitors, but on that day, it was about two minutes ’til winter, and there were 40 mph wind gusts blowing, so we took some photos from a distance, but didn’t make the trek down the abandoned rail line to the actual elevators.
-This time, it was similarly gloomy, but warmer, and we got a closer look.
+This time, on a trip in April of 2017, it was similarly gloomy, but warmer, and we got a closer look.

 The elevator on the west end is in considerably worse condition than its twin.
 The metal siding has blown off in several spots and the underlying wood has begun to rot and collapse in places.